involucrata & karwinskii type Salvias

 The flowers are a watermelon colour, set in 3 tiers in dense whorls around the stem, so when one tier is finishing, another is just beginning, hence the long flowering time.

 The flowers have a brownish look about them, which are all the coloured hairs on the calyces, bracts and flower stem.
 It also retains the flower bracts for a long time, these are curled at the ends, giving the appearance of a small lip.

 The leaves are an elongated cordate shape, grey, hairy and the veins are very clear.
 The underneath is paler with white hairs as well as down the leaf stem and often along the new growth stems.
 A pleasant distinct scent is given off when rubbed or brushed against,

 Both of these plants are very promiscuous and have sired plenty of cultivars.

 karwinskii involucrata spp involucrata spp

 S. involucrata & S. karwinskii tall cultivars are:

 - ‘Romantic Rose’ a cultivar that has been around for the past 20 yrs.

-- ‘Timboon’ a cultivar found by Meg in Timboon
+- ‘Timboon’ a cultivar found by Meg in the town of Timboon

 - ‘Floss’ an early cultivar that brought to our attention by Sue, but hasn’t been promoted until now

 - karwinskii Red Form – ‘Red Sprite’